rixx/books.rixx.de/data/reviews/marko-kloos/how-to-move-spheres-and-influence-people/index.md

   rating: 3
 ---

-My low rating may just be that I'm sick of generic superhero origin stories.
-How to Move Spheres and Influence People by *Marko Kloos* is a superhero origin story, I guess.
+Unfair rating, because: I'm sick of generic superhero origin stories.
+How to Move Spheres and Influence People by *Marko Kloos* is a superhero origin story.
 It's about a teenager who discovers that she can move any spherical object with her mind.
 Very slice-of-life, not really going anywhere.